Spring Numbers Show 'Dramatic' Drop In College Enrollment

 Despite overall enrollment declines nationally, graduate program enrollments were up by more than 120,000 students this spring.
 That means there are more students who already have college degrees earning more credentials, while, at the other end of the spectrum, students at the beginning of their higher ed careers are opting out — a grim picture of a widening gap in America.

-"It's kind of the educational equivalent of the rich getting richer," says Doug Shapiro.
+"It's kind of the educational equivalent of the rich getting richer," Shapiro says.
 "Those gaps in education and skills will be baked into our economy, and those families' lives, for years to come."

 The value of a college degree — and its impact on earning power and recession resilience — has only been reinforced by the pandemic.
 According to the U.S. Bureau of Labor Statistics, Americans with a college degree were more likely to stay employed during the pandemic, and if they did lose a job, they were more likely to get hired again.
 Unemployment rates were higher for those without a degree or credential beyond high school.

-In the Clearinghouse data, traditional college-aged students, those 18 to 24, were the largest age group missing from undergraduate programs.
+In the National Student Clearinghouse data, traditional college students, those 18 to 24, were the largest age group missing from undergraduate programs.
 That includes many students from the high school class of 2020, who graduated at the beginning of the pandemic.
-Additional research from the Clearinghouse shows a 6.8% decline in college-going rates among the class of 2020 compared to the class of 2019 — that's more than four times the decline between the classes of 2018 and 2019.
+Additional research from the clearinghouse shows a 6.8% decline in college-going rates among the class of 2020 compared with the class of 2019 — that's more than four times the decline between the classes of 2018 and 2019.
 College-going rates were worse for students at high-poverty high schools, which saw declines of more than 11%.

 Education